 All of the cost information in this section has been taken from the April 2019 Technical Report and has not been updated.
-Underground

 The initial capital estimate for the underground development was cited as approximately \$182.4 million in the April 2019 Technical Report, subject to qualifications, assumptions and exclusions, all of which are detailed in the April 2019 Technical Report.
-The initial capital cost is at a prefeasibility level with an accuracy of $\pm 25\%$ .
-The initial capital costs summary and distribution are shown in the table below.
+The initial capital cost referred to in the April 2019 Technical Report is at a prefeasibility level with an accuracy of $\pm 25\%$.
+The initial capital costs summary and distribution as set out in the April 2019 Technical Report are shown in the table below.